firefox-devtools/debugger/CONTRIBUTING.md

 #### Chrome

-Start by running Chrome with remote debugging turned on, this command also creates a new _temporary_ profile
+Start by running Chrome from the terminal with remote debugging turned on.

 ```
 /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --remote-debugging-port=9222 --no-first-run --user-data-dir=/tmp/chrome-dev-profile http://localhost:7999/todomvc/
 ```

-> If this command doesn't work for your OS or Chrome version see the other [Chrome commands for running in a debuggable state](./docs/remotely-debuggable-browsers.md#chrome)
+* If this command doesn't work for your OS or Chrome version see the other [Chrome commands for running in a debuggable state](./docs/remotely-debuggable-browsers.md#chrome)
+* NOTE: This command also creates a new _temporary_ profile

 #### Node.js